 There are many other beautiful islands in the Philippines, but the remoteness and virginity of Seco island sets it apart.
 It’s not hard to understand why I would like to come back and relax here regardless of the distance.

 Our exploration in Tibiao, Antique doesn’t end here.
-Kawa Hot Bath, Bugtong Bato Falls, and Tibiao River were also experienced which will be discussed on my next post!
+Kawa Hot Bath, Bugtong Bato Falls, and Tibiao River were also experienced which I discussed on a separate post!

 How to Get to Seco Island